Berkanktk/CyberSecurity/README.md

 **IaaS** - Infrastructure-as-a-Service
 **RCE** - Remote Code Execution vulnerability allows commands to be executed on the target's system.
 **Offensive security** - is the process of breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access to them.
-**Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats
+**Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats.
 **Penetration Tester** - Responsible for testing technology products for finding exploitable security vulnerabilities.
 **Red Teamer** - Plays the role of an adversary, attacking an organization and providing feedback from an enemy's perspective.
 **Security Engineer** - Design, monitor, and maintain security controls, networks, and systems to help prevent cyberattacks.